Chin surgery or genioplasty

 Genioplasty in practice

-A facial scanner with 3D reconstruction will be requested before the surgery in order to model the procedure.
-The procedure is most often performed under general anesthesia but can be performed under neuroleptanalgesia (local anesthesia with intravenous sedatives) for simple procedures (placement of an implant under the chin).
-This requires a pre-anesthetic consultation at least 48 hours before the procedure.
-In most cases, the procedure is performed on an outpatient basis (entry at 8 am and exit at 7 pm the same day).
-The placement of an implant is not very painful.
-The realization of osteotomies can cause a significant swelling of the face responsible for pain during the first 3 days.
-It is necessary to consider an interruption of work for 5 to 7 days after a genioplasty.
+You will be asked to undergo a facial scan with 3D reconstruction prior to the operation, in order to model the procedure.
+The procedure is usually performed under general anaesthetic, but may be performed under neuroleptanalgesia (local anaesthesia enhanced by intravenous sedatives) for simple procedures (placement of an implant under the chin).
+This requires a pre-anaesthetic consultation at least 48 hours before the procedure.
+In most cases, the procedure is performed on an outpatient basis (admission at 8 a.m., discharge at 7 p.m. the same day).
+Implant placement is not very painful.
+Osteotomies, however, can cause significant swelling of the face, leading to pain for the first 3 days.
+You should consider stopping work for 5 to 7 days after a genioplasty.

 The specificities of our genioplasties